Road improvements to Elvis Presley Boulevard delayed

 It's basically a paper work problem, but it's causing the city to have to essentially start from scratch with property owners.

-NewsChannel 3 spoke with some Whitehaven business owners and residents who say they're tired of waiting.
+We spoke with Whitehaven business owners and residents who say they're tired of waiting.

 Construction was slated to soon begin on the first phase of road improvements to Elvis Presley Boulevard.